 The lecture series is supported by a $1.9 million Humanities for All grant from the Mellon Foundation, an organization dedicated to supporting the arts and humanities in the U.S. Johns Hopkins received the grant in 2017.
 Intended to develop partnerships between community colleges and four-year universities, the program sponsors community college summer research projects, as well as a Humanities Collaboratory summer working space where community college students are invited to Johns Hopkins to work on individual projects supported by university graduate students, postdocs, and PhD students.

 Each year, Hopkins receives support from the Mellon Foundation to increase its outreach to local community colleges, debuting the first example of the Humanities for All Community College Partners Speaker Series last year.
-Krieger students present their research to Baltimore City Community College students as a way to showcase the opportunities that exist in the humanities to students who, like Tran, might not have known such career paths existed.
+Krieger students present their research to Community College of Baltimore County students as a way to showcase the opportunities that exist in the humanities to students who, like Tran, might not have known such career paths existed.

 Natalie Strobach, assistant dean of undergraduate research and coordinator for the Humanities for All program, said the lecture series is a great way to introduce students to the concept of the humanities as a viable career path and vocation, not just an interest or hobby.